Health, Counseling, Wellbeing, and Safety

 Rice encourages any student who has experienced an incident of sexual, relationship, or another form of interpersonal violence, harassment, or gender discrimination to seek support.
 There are many options available both on and off campus for all students, regardless of whether the perpetrator was a fellow student, a staff or faculty member, or someone unaffiliated with the university.
 Through the SAFE Office, students have access to a resource navigator who will assist them in determining the best path for them.
 Furthermore, students who have been accused of committing interpersonal violence or harassment can also seek support under Title IX through the SAFE Office.

 The SAFE Office is located in the Morton L. Rich Health Center.
-The office is open Monday - Friday from 9:00 a.m. to 5:00 p.m.
+The office is located is open Monday - Friday from 9:00 a.m. to 5:00 p.m.
 Walk-ins are welcomed during business hours.
-For more information, including how to access the SAFE Office, please call 713-348-3311 (24/7), visit https://safe.rice.edu or email support@rice.edu.
-In emergencies, students should call the Rice University Police Department at 713-348-6000.
+For more information, including how to access the SAFE Office, please call 713-348-3311 (24/7), visit the SAFE Office website or email support@rice.edu.
+In an emergency, students should call the Rice University Police Department at 713-348-6000.